 Falmouth and its hamlets are surrounded by gorgeous gardens, most exceptionally child friendly, though some of the terrain makes it hard going for buggy-pushers.
 Trebah has a private beach to stroll down to; kids will enjoy the adventure play areas and children’s trails on the way.
 Trevarno has a vintage toy museum and a great play area in the woods.
 Also worth a visit are Trellisick (catch the King Harry Ferry afterwards and head to Smugglers Cottage for a cream tea, with the kids in full view below you on the beach), Glendurgan with its maze, and Trewithen.

 You can happily spend a day at The Eden Project eco-attraction whatever the weather.
 The Lost Gardens of Heligan will delight kids with its woodland pathways dotted with sculptures, as well as its farm.

 Head to the north coast for better waves for surfers – Fistral Beach at Newquay is where the surfing championships are held, and older kids love the hive of activity that surrounds the beach, full of nightclubs and entertainment.
 There’s the great Blue Reef Aquarium at Towan Beach.
 Cornwall’s Crealy Great Adventure Park and Dairyland Farmworld, both near Newquay, are good to have up your sleeve for bad weather.

 Venture to Fowey (pronounced Foy) – like other towns along the southern coast, it has a rich history.
-One of the most expensive towns in which to own property in the UK, it's brilliant for family holidays, with great restaurants and the famously child-friendly Fowey Hall Hotel, which inspired Toad Hall in Wind in the Willows.
+One of the most expensive towns in which to own property in the UK, it's brilliant for family holidays, with great restaurants.
 Fowey Regatta is very popular for the spectacle of the giant pasty being rowed from Polruan to Fowey, the Red Arrows making a daredevil appearance and the Carnival Parade, which kids can enter.